 ICANN will defer costs incurred by Fellows to obtain a visa, up to the USD 200.00 allowed in the ICANN Constituency Travel Guidelines.

-ICANN will only cover the cost of a hotel room directly using an ICANN meeting partner hotel as established by ICANN's travel service provider.
+ICANN will only cover the cost of a hotel room directly using an ICANN meeting partner hotel as established by ICANN's Constituency Travel Guidelines and implemented by ICANN’s travel service provider.
 Any and all hotel surcharges (e.g. telephone calls, room service, laundry, movies) are the responsibility of the Fellow.
 The hotel may request a credit card OR cash deposit from the Fellow to guarantee these expenses.

 Required Travel Documents

 Each Selected Fellow must be holding a valid passport prior to ICANN booking any travel (airfare and hotel).